naruaika/grapik-quran/README.md

 There are many alternatives to Ayat, such as [Zekr](https://sourceforge.net/projects/zekr/), [Elforkane](https://github.com/zakariakov/elforkane), and [Albasheer](https://github.com/yucefsourani/albasheer-electronic-quran-browser).
 But they don't feel as great as Ayat to me.
 That's why I've been working hardly on **Grapik Quran** to meet my personal needs.
 Also that's not less important is learning to develop a real app from people as being open source.

+## Motivation

+I used to be a user of Sabily OS and I've been amazed how wonderful it is.

 ## Features

 Using this app, you'll be able to: